 He served on many Boards and was a strong advocate for Native American rights, for which he produced an award-winning documentary on the loss of tribal lands.
 He hosted a weekly TV program, THE SKI SCENE, on KSTP TV.
 Also in the 1970s, Barry produced a TV ski documentary, skiing alongside Susie Chaffee, Billy Kidd and Iranian Empress Farah Diba.
 A week before his death, he recorded an episode of his web-based retro weather program.
 You’ll find it on YouTube under Retro Weather Barry Zevan.

 It seems Barry knew everybody who was anybody and frequently offered anecdotes about various celebrities in his columns.
 I recall reading in his columns about the likes of famed skier Stein Erickson, Newsman Chet Huntley, entertainer Art Linkletter, and Vice President Walter Mondale, just to name a few.
 In 1916, at the urging of Jerry Stiller, Barry published his book, Barry ZeVan: My Life Among The Giants, A Memoir.
 It’s available on Amazon.com.

-Barry passed away January 1, 2020.
-He is survived by his wife, a daughter and son-in-law, four grandchildren, several great-grandchildren and his beloved dog Kneesaa.
+Barry passed away on January 1, 2020.
+He is survived by his wife, a daughter and son-in-law, four grandchildren, several great-grandchildren, and his beloved dog Kneesaa.
 He is preceded in death by his parents and a daughter, Lisa.